ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 # What this book covers?

-On an abstract level, it looks fairly simple, overall process can be divided into four logical phases: Navigate, Build, Launch & Maintain.
+On an abstract level, it looks fairly simple, overall process can be divided into four logical phases: Explore, Build, Launch & Steer.

 ![](https://cdn-images-1.medium.com/max/800/0*Q_1NZAPT4QWNZ6B5)

-**Navigate** is the very first phase of your data intelligence journey, where you need to understand the overall landscape before diving deep.
+**Explore** is the very first phase of your data intelligence journey, where you need to understand the overall landscape before diving deep.
 This step covers Q1 & Q2.

 **Build** phase covers all the concepts, processes, tools you need to learn and the resources you need to refer to gain required knowledge.
 This step responses Q3 & Q4.

 **Launch** is the phase where you build your portfolio, network with like-minded professionals and start looking for job.
 This step elaborates from Q5 to Q9.

-**Maintain** phase details out how you can stay up to date in this ever-evolving field.
+**Steer** phase details out how you can stay up to date in this ever-evolving field.
 This step answers Q10.

 This book is organized into 8 chapters covering above mentioned framework end-to-end:

-Chapter 1 covers the high-level approach to how you can build your road-map to learn data science & build a career in it.
+Chapter 1 covers the high-level approach to how you can build your road-map to learn data intelligence & build a career in it.

 Chapters 2–7 cover all the steps mentioned in chapter 1 in greater depth to give you enough knowledge to build your road-map.